telwoo/final-project/New_README.md

 ## Presentation

 ### Selected topic
+  - Analyzing the measurements and classifications of diamonds

 ### Reason why they selected their topic
   -  Provided insight on how diamond modifications affect pricing
   -  Intended audience: